firexcy/vbang2/README.md

 # vbang2 - DDG-style Bangs with Customizations

-A simple Node script that emulates DuckDuckGo-style Bangs (search engine shortcuts).
+A simple Node application that emulates DuckDuckGo-style Bangs (search engine shortcuts).

-The script —
+The main script `search.js` works as follows:

 1. exposes an API endpoint `/search` that accepts a single parameter `q` from HTTP GET calls; and
 2. parses `q` to determine whether there is a prefixing or affixing “bang” string (defined as a space-delimited string comprising of a leading letter `v` followed by a sequence of alphanumerics) and —